Uniiyt/PodcApp/README.md

 You can send how many PR's do you want, I'll be glad to analyse and accept them!
 And if you have any question about the project...

-Email-me: stenio.wagner1@gmail.com
+Email-me: juuliamendesss@gmail.com

-Connect with me at [LinkedIn](https://www.linkedin.com/in/steniowagner/)
+Connect with me at [LinkedIn](https://www.linkedin.com/in/julia-mendes-041b08217/).

 Thank you!

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/steniowagner/mindCast/blob/master/LICENSE) file for details